Screening the Coulomb interaction leads to a prethermal regime in two-dimensional bad conductors

-Our findings are summarized schematically in Fig.~\ref{fig:tau}C. The quench dynamics of a disordered, nearly thermally isolated 2DES with a screened Coulomb interaction has revealed non-glassy relaxations of conductivity back to equilibrium with extremely long thermalization times ($\tau_\mathrm{eq}\sim 10^4$~s) that are independent of $T$.
+We have thus shown that, in the short-range case, $\tau_\mathrm{\sigma}$ increases by orders of magnitude as the residual coupling to the outside world is reduced: a) $\tau_\mathrm{\sigma} < 200$~s (upper bound at $T=4.2$~K) for strong coupling dominated by electron-phonon interactions at $T\gtrsim 2$~K; b) $\tau_\mathrm{\sigma} \sim 10^3$~s for intermediate coupling due to $^4$He vapor at $T< 2$~K where electron-phonon interactions become weak or negligible; and c) $\tau_\mathrm{\sigma} \sim 10^4$~s for weak coupling with samples in vacuum at $T< 2$~K. The observed behavior is, therefore, consistent with the MBL phase with nonzero coupling to a thermal bath, similar to synthetic many-body systems that exhibit MBL-like properties\cite{Abanin2019}.
+It is thus plausible that with any additional reduction of this residual coupling, if feasible, $\tau_\mathrm{\sigma}$ would increase even further and likely diverge for a completely isolated system.
+In that case, it would always exceed the finite (for $T\neq 0$) thermalization time found in the long-range case, including at $T<2$~K where thermalization with a long-range Coulomb interaction becomes immeasurably slow (Fig.~\ref{fig:tau}a).
+While $\tau_\mathrm{\sigma}$ in the short-range case is strongly reduced at $T \gtrsim 2$~K due to the increased electron-phonon coupling, in the long-range case, on the other hand, glassy dynamics persists even at $T\gtrsim 4$~K (Fig.~\ref{fig:rawdata}a, Fig.~\ref{fig:tau}a)\cite{Jan2006}.
+This robustness of the glassy dynamics with respect to coupling to an external bath is indeed consistent with general expectations\cite{Abanin2019, Rademaker2020}. \\ \textbf{ {Discussion}}\\ Our findings are summarized schematically in Fig.~\ref{fig:tau}c.
+The quench dynamics of a disordered, nearly thermally isolated 2DES with a screened Coulomb interaction ($\propto 1/r^3$) has revealed negligible, non-glassy relaxations of conductivity at intermediate times.
+At long times, we observe an approach back to an apparent equilibrium state with extremely long thermalization times ($\tau_\mathrm{\sigma}\sim 10^4$~s) that are independent of $T$.
 The MBL-like nature of the observed slow dynamics has been confirmed by verifying that residual coupling to the environment sets the time scale for thermalization.
-In case of the long-range Coulomb interaction, however, the MBL does not survive: the system thermalizes, although $\tau_\mathrm{eq}(T)$ can be long because the dynamics is glassy.
-We note that, in both cases, slow dynamics is observed only when $k_\mathrm{F} l<1$, i.e. when the 2DES becomes a bad conductor.
+In particular, by increasing the residual coupling, $\tau_\mathrm{\sigma}$ is reduced by orders of magnitude.
+In case of the long-range Coulomb interaction ($\propto 1/r$), however, the MBL does not survive: the system thermalizes, although $\tau_\mathrm{\sigma}(T)$ can be long because the dynamics is glassy.
+We note that, in both cases, slow dynamics is observed only when $k_\mathrm{F} l<1$, i.e. for strong enough disorder when the 2DES becomes a bad conductor.
+Since the two sets of devices were fabricated under identical conditions, any extrinsic effects, such as possible charging of the Si-SiO$_2$ interface traps, can be ruled out as the origin of the observed differences in their nonequilibrium behavior (see also Supplementary Note 2).
 Therefore, we have determined that the interaction range has a striking effect on the dynamics, although the equilibrium behavior of the 2DES is not affected.